Updated July 2026 · Reviewed by a Form 5472 specialist

 Key takeaways

-IRS Form 5472 is the “Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business.”
-It discloses transactions between a US entity and its related foreign parties under Internal Revenue Code section 6038A.
-It is not a tax-payment form.
+Form 5472 is the IRS “Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business.”
+It reports transactions between the US entity and its related foreign parties under Internal Revenue Code section 6038A.

-IRS Form 5472 is an information return — a disclosure document, not a tax-payment form.
-It exists so the IRS can see money flowing between a US business and the foreign people or companies that control it.
-Congress created the requirement under Internal Revenue Code section 6038A, added by the Tax Reform Act of 1986, and extended it to foreign-owned single-member LLCs through final regulations effective for tax years beginning on or after January 1, 2017(Treasury Decision 9796).
+Form 5472 is not a tax-payment form.
+It is an information return — a disclosure document.
+The form exists so the IRS can see money flowing between a US business and the foreign people or companies that control it.
+Congress created the requirement in Internal Revenue Code section 6038A, added by the Tax Reform Act of 1986, and extended it to foreign-owned single-member LLCs through final regulations effective for tax years beginning on or after January 1, 2017(Treasury Decision 9796).

-Two statutes govern the form.
-Section 6038A covers 25%-foreign-owned US corporations, and section 6038C covers foreign corporations engaged in a US trade or business.
-A foreign-owned LLC treated as a disregarded entity is folded into the section 6038A rules and treated as a corporation for this reporting purpose only — it still pays no entity-level income tax.
+The form carries the official title “Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business.”
+Two statutes govern it: section 6038A covers 25%-foreign-owned US corporations, and section 6038C covers foreign corporations doing business in the United States.
+A foreign-owned LLC that is treated as a disregarded entity is placed inside the section 6038A rules and treated as a corporation for this reporting purpose only.

-Any US corporation or LLC that is at least 25% owned by a non-US person and had at least one reportable transaction during the tax year must file IRS Form 5472.
+Any US corporation or LLC that is at least 25% owned by a non-US person and had at least one reportable transaction during the tax year must file Form 5472.
 This includes foreign-owned single-member LLCs, foreign-owned C-corporations, and US branches of foreign corporations.

 Two conditions must both be true.
 First, a foreign person must own at least 25%of the US entity, measured by vote or value.
 A “25% foreign shareholder” can be an individual, a foreign corporation, a foreign partnership, a trust, or an estate.
 Second, the entity must have a reportable transaction with that foreign owner or another related foreign party during the year.